gretchunkim/entra-docs/docs/identity/authentication/tutorial-enable-security-notifications-for-audit-logs.md

    1. Select the **Resource Group** you created for the event hub.
    1. Enter the **Logic App name**, and the system immediately checks to see if the name is available.
    1. Select a **Region** for the logic app.
    1. For **Plan type**, select the **Consumption** tier.
 Choose a region and plan type that aligns with your organization's size and needs.
 To learn about differences between tiers, see the [Standard and Consumption logic app workflow](/azure/logic-apps/logic-apps-overview#create-and-deploy-to-different-environments).
+   "instructed to eelect the "Consumption" tier is, yet image is showing picking Standard tier.
    1. Don't change any other settings.

       >[!NOTE]